OmeletPanM33/Lifecycle-Rebalance-Revisited-Wiki/Game-ageing-system.md

 ### Citizen ageing
 The game has an internal counter for citizen age (not years).
-The counter updates once per 'simulation step' for that citizen.
+The counter updates once per 'simulation step' for that citizen (once per umodded game week).
 Previously undefined, the 1.13 game update (Sunset Harbor) introduced a conversion rate of 3.5 age units per year (e.g. a citizen with age 35 is 10 years old).

 According to default behaviour, chidren become teens at 15 age units (4.3 years!), teens become young adults at 45 units (12.9 years), young adults become adults at 90 units (25.7 years), and adults become seniors at 180 units (51.4 years).